liamthomas1/liamthomas1/README.md

 - 👋 Hi, I’m @liamthomas1 (he/him)
 - 👀 I’m interested in during stuff in game progarms  as well accessablity tools to be use in games.
-- 🌱 I’m currently learning computer and game development in plymouth universty
+- 🌱 I’m currently learning C++ and c# in my own time
 - 📫 How to reach me: LinkedIN

 <!---